bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

   Figure 3: SHAP Values from the SHAP Python package for entire dataset [3]

 Figure 3 shows all possible data points and their SHAP contributions relative to the overall mean (:math:`22.34`).
-The plot is actually interactive so you can scroll over each data point and inspect the SHAP values.
+The plot is actually interactive (when created in a notebook) so you can scroll over each data point and inspect the SHAP values.

 .. figure:: /images/shap_values4.png
   :width: 800px